PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Possible values : `Yes` or `No`.
 Default value `Yes`.

-Yes means asssets of this Partnership will be pulled to the Individual (or Joint).
-No means assets of this Partnership won't be pulled to the Individual.
+Yes means assets of this Partnership will be pulled to the Individual, Joint, Estate, Foundation, Trust.
+No means assets of this Partnership won't be pulled to the Individual, Joint, Estate, Foundation, Trust.

 #### Clarius Emails